-My network literally includes economic, social and political elites, immigrants, foundational Black Americans, folksy community connections, curious European Americans and people from many generations.
-I am uniquely equipped to help groups and individuals unpack scary topics.
-Often, it’s not the topics that inspire the fright.
-Many well-intentioned people express profound social fears that I work with them to resolve.
+My network includes economic, social and political elites, immigrants, foundational Black Americans, folksy community connections (interpersonal “plugs” as it were), culturally curious European Americans and people from many generations.
+I am uniquely equipped to help individuals unpack scary topics.
+Many well-intentioned people express profound social fears that I work with them to address.

 Some of these fears include:

 - Interpersonal or social isolation for having “politically incorrect” beliefs.
-(We are a social species.
-People don’t want to be unnecessarily iced.
-Sometimes they need a loving ideological nudge in another direction.)
+(Sometimes people need a loving ideological nudge in another direction.)

-- Presumptions of hatred when interacting with people from different social realities (including different races, colors, ethnicities, religions, sexual orientations, neuro-diversity etc. (As a Black American creative with ADHD, I get it.)
+- Presumptions of hatred when interacting with people from different social realities (including races, ethnicities, religions, sexual orientations, neuro-diversity etc.).

 - Personal fears about calling a person who is socially different the “wrong” term.
 (Colleagues and consultees who happen to be racially white often wrestle with this.
 Many sought my professional input.
 Even as a research assistant in my LLM program, I caught and corrected culturally inaccurate/insensitive references to communities of color in a revised casebook.)

 Email inquiries to jacksonjimani at gmail dot com.